Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds_mixer_intrinsic.rst

 Device Support
 ==============

-The DDS/Mixer is supported on AIE only.
+The DDS/Mixer is supported on AIE devices only.
 For other devices, please use the DDS/Mixer LUT library element.

 Supported Types
 ===============